Invega Sustenna (Paliperidone Palmitate)

 Pregnancy and Breastfeeding

-Elderly Patients With Dementia: Elderly patients with dementia who are treated with similar medicines may have an increased risk of stroke or death.
-Invega Sustenna has not been studied in elderly patients with dementia.
+Elderly Patients With Dementia: Elderly patients with dementia may have an increased risk of stroke or death when treated with antipsychotic medications.

 Drug Interactions